-This temple is the true definition of Hindu religion for the place of worship of Lord Vishnu.
+This temple is the true definition of the Hindu religion for the place of worship of Lord Vishnu.
 Inside, there is a fish pond containing koi fish of various types and sizes.
 Take note that the fish pond here is sacred.
 No one can take or catch fish in this pond.

 Gunung Kawi Temple

-The temple is in the middle of lush green valley and scenic rice terraces.
+The temple is in the middle of a lush green valley and scenic rice terraces.
 The place is very accessible with only 30 minutes.

 Meduwe Karang Temple

 Meduwe Karang temple was built in 1890 and has been famous ever since!
 It is one of the largest and most sacred temples in Bali.